 "Yes, there are sanctions against Russia, and some people in the West presume that if there is a need to produce sophisticated military equipment, let's say, modern tanks and microchips, then [new sanctions] are necessary.
 But Russia may decide to build [older] tanks like the T-model.
 And build them on a massive scale."

-NATO top military adviser told Reuters last Fall that Western sanctions are starting to hurt Russia's ability to make advanced weaponry for the war in Ukraine, although he added that Russian industry could still manufacture "a lot of ammunition."
+NATO top military adviser told Reuters last Fall that Western sanctions are Russia's ability to make advanced weaponry for the war in Ukraine, although he added that Russian industry could still manufacture "a lot of ammunition."

 Mūrniece also told Kyiv Post, that Latvia is “reinventing conscription” and preparing more reservists in order to prepare for an uncertain future.